 SMCS students acknowledge the true meaning of Christmas by giving glory to God through song and celebrating the beauty of the Nativity.
 Pre-Kindergarteners perform a play.
 Kindergarteners perform a Christmas Pageant.
 First Graders perform a Christmas Alphabet.
 Grades two through five perform a musical play.

 DAILY MASS

-Following a rotating schedule, students in grades three through eight attend the 8:30 A.M.
+Students in Grades K-8 attend weekly 8:30 A.M.
 Friday Mass at St. Mary's Catholic Church.